oliviaAB/oab-website/content/blog/2024-08-20-setting-up-r-project/index.md

 To be fair, the error message is not super clear either, but it clearly states that the verification done with `has_all_names()` has failed.
 We can then go and check which of the columns is not present in the data.

 Another thing we might want to check is the format of a particular column.
 For example, we expect the body mass to be reported in grams, without decimal places.
-We can check if that is the case by using a combination of the `assertr()` function from `{assertr}` and the `is_integerish()` function from `rlang` (which checks whether a value is an integer, even if it a numeric value without decimal places):
+We can check if that is the case by using a combination of the `assertr()` function from `{assertr}` and the `is_integerish()` function from `rlang` (which checks whether a value is an integer, even if it is a numeric value without decimal places):

 ``` r
 read_data <- function(file) {